 In this workflow, the radio access network (i.e. one or multiple shared NG-RAN NE(s)) is shared between two POPs (POP A identified by PLMN#1and POP B identified by PLMN#2).
 Both MnS consumer and MnS producer for the management of shared NG-RAN NE(s) belong to MOP.

 For the Req-MOCN_SameCellId_Cfg-CON-1:

-MnS consumer determines the individual EP_NgC MOI and EP_NgU MOI (see the attributes of NgC and NgU in TS 28.541[X]) for each POP (POP A and POP B), and requests MnS producer to create and configure EP_NgC MOI and EP_NgU MOI for each POP.
+MnS consumer determines the individual EP_NgC MOI and EP_NgU MOI (see the attributes of NgC and NgU in TS 28.541[8]) for each POP (POP A and POP B), and requests MnS producer to create and configure EP_NgC MOI and EP_NgU MOI for each POP.

 MnS producer creates and configures the EP_NgC MOI and EP_NgU MOI for each POP based on the requests from MnS consumer.
 The EP_NgC MOI and EP_NgU MOI are name containe by same GNBCUCPFunction MOI and GNBCUUPFunction MOI which is shared for different POPs.